 During the hot summer weather, we have an air conditioning unit that we run.
 It keeps the barn around 20 degrees cooler during and the day and gets it down to the mid 70's to high 60's at night.
 It's definitely been a life saver in the summer!

 In the winter, spring & fall depending on how nice the weather is, we can have all 4 sides of the barn open to allow tons of airflow in.
 During storms & in really cold or windy weather we keep all 4 sides of the barn shut.
-This past winter we didn't have any kind of heat source and not much insulation.
-I just ordered spray foam insulation to put in the barn and now we just have to wait for a nice day so we can take all the buns out and my brother can insulate it.
-Should keep the buns super cool in the summer and toasty warm in the winter ;).
+We also have foam insulation on the sides and roof of the barn.
+The shutters are insulated with double bubble insulation and also foam insulation with reflective coating on one side.

 Click here to see our rabbitry we had in California!

 Since I get questions of how we built our barn/what we used every so often, I thought I'd put all the info up here.
-I just wrote it all out in an email to another breeder anyways, so I figured this may be useful for others.
+There's also info below on how we built our "flush-kleen" cage system.

 As I said above, the main design of the barn is a pole barn design.
 We used 12 5”x5” posts for the poles – 3 per side.
 My barn is about 18’x19’x9’.
 Then we built the roof using 2”x6”’s.
 You can see the main design of the roof in the pictures above.
 We used a single sheet of sheet metal for the bottom 3’ of each wall.
 The roof is all sheet metal too.
 The top 6’ of the sides is covered with wire screen.
 We used a 1”x4” (you could use anything that was 1” – they are slightly an odd size since we got them from some private party out here) to help hold the wire screen in place – you can see it in the above pictures.

 So, for the wooden shutters, we used white sheet metal (to help reflect the heat/sun in the summer).
-My brother built a frame for the shutters out of 2”x4”’s.
+My brother built a frame for the shutters out of 2"x4"'s.
 You can see what the frames look like in the pictures above.
 We put double bubble insulation (radiant barrier with what looks like bubble wrap in between two layers of the silver stuff) in between the wooden frame & the sheet metal.
-We had lots of extra double bubble, so that’s why we used it.
-We had originally put it in our house and then had to take it all down and put in a different kind of insulation.
-If you were going to use a different kind of insulation or didn’t care about the insulation, you could just use the black tar paper or I suppose nothing at all ;).
+We also have We had originally put it in our house and then had to take it all down and put in a different kind of insulation.
+If you were going to use a different kind of insulation or didn't care about the insulation, you could just use the black tar paper or I suppose nothing at all ;).

 There are 4 shutters per side.
 The top 2 are about 2’ x half the size of the width of the barn.
 The bottom 2 are 4’ x half the size of the width of the barn.
 There are four 3 ½ inch hinges per shutter.
 The bottom shutters open down and the top ones open up.